Ko wai au?: Who am I?

 (SIDENOTE: According to the Nihon minzoku dai jiten (The Japanese Folklore Dictionary), as well as Kashima Shrine’s official Website, the keystone within the grounds of Kashima Shrine is enshrined as a symbolic stone sword to protect the nation of Japan, representing Take-mikazuchi-no-okami (*1).
 This keystone is believed to be a stone sword that appeases the “Ryu” (dragons) surrounding Japan, with the intention of maintaining a sense of peace in the country.
 In ancient times, the “Ryu” (dragon) represented seawater, and the “Ryu” surrounding Japan transformed into catfish.

-[TAKADA] As we investigate Kashima Shrine into a larger Japanese context, Linda makes a point and observes that passing down the stories of their ancestors through word of mouth – of how they experienced the wrath of destruction in this case – earthquakes – of how they deal with this reality – be understood as a coping mechanism for them to help make sense of it all?
+[TAKADA] Linda points out that the oral tradition passing down the narratives of how ancestors they experienced the wrath of destruction in this case – earthquakes – and how they deal with this reality – be understood as a coping mechanism.
 Are there similar examples that you see in Japanese folklore and mythology?

-[ISHIKURA] In Japan as well, I believe that folklore and mythology have functioned as a way to pass down stories of past disasters—particularly earthquakes and tsunamis—in various forms.
+[ISHIKURA] In Japan, folklore and mythology have also functioned as a way to pass down stories of past disasters—particularly earthquakes and tsunamis—in various forms.
 For instance, regarding earthquakes, stories often explain the reason behind why they occurred, frequently depicting earthquakes and tsunamis as a combined set.
 The Japanese archipelago, including the seabed, is situated atop volcanic belts, earthquakes occur frequently.
 When people consider how these events are interpreted, there was a prevailing belief that forces beyond human comprehension lie dormant within the earth.
+(Read more)

 For example, in the southern regions of Japan, there are many myths and legends about eating a fish that speaks human language, which then triggers an earthquake or tsunami.
 In these stories, as the fish is about to be eaten, it pleads for its life, saying “Help me.”
 While fishermen would usually heed this plea and refrain from eating it, eventually someone decides to try it anyway.
 When they do, the sea itself—having heard that cry for help—arrives as a massive tsunami to save the fish, swallowing the land in its wake.